brunofaria1322/BI-Project/README.md

 Features that affects the satisfaction of customer https://www.kaggle.com/fattahuzzaman/features-that-affects-the-satisfaction-of-customer

-# Postgres Installation on Ubunto
+## Postgres Installation on Ubuntu

 ```sh
 # Create the file repository configuration: